python/cpython/Doc/library/unittest.rst

 The basic building blocks of unit testing are :dfn:`test cases` --- single scenarios that must be set up and checked for correctness.
-In :mod:`unittest`, test cases are represented by instances of :mod:`unittest`'s :class:`TestCase` class.
-To make your own test cases you must write subclasses of :class:`TestCase`, or use :class:`FunctionTestCase`.
+In :mod:`unittest`, test cases are represented by :class:`unittest.TestCase` instances.
+To make your own test cases you must write subclasses of :class:`TestCase` or use :class:`FunctionTestCase`.

 An instance of a :class:`TestCase`\ -derived class is an object that can completely run a single test method, together with optional set-up and tidy-up